-How Ministry of Petroleum Resources paid N14m for Biros — Senate
+How Ministry of Petroleum Resources paid N14m for biros — Senate

 By Henry Umoru – Abuja

-The Senate has unravelled how the Ministry of Petroleum Resources allegedly spent N14.5 million for the supply of Schneider Biros, N46 million for the Ministry’s letter headed papers, and N56 million for the supply of tonners.
+The Senate has unravelled how the Ministry of Petroleum Resources allegedly spent N14.5 million for the supply of Schneider Biros, N46 million for the Ministry’s letterhead, and N56 million for the supply of toner.

 The Senator Matthew Urhoghide, Peoples Democratic Party, PDP, Edo South led Senate Committee on Public Accounts is raising the alarm of how the Ministry spent such amount of money